Have you seen your dog scoot? A pumpkin extract supplement for dogs may help!

 Insoluble fiber adds bulk to stool, helping food pass more quickly through the stomach.

 Foods such as wheat bran and whole grains contain insoluble fiber.

 Crude fiber is typically listed on pet food labels.

-In laboratory testing, scientists treat food with dilute acid and alkali.
+In labs, scientists treat food with dilute acid and alkali.

 Crude fiber refers to the type of fiber remaining.

 This treatment typically dissolves all soluble fiber and some insoluble fiber.

 Benefits Of A Pumpkin Extract Supplement For Dogs

 Dogs who scoot as a result of anal glad issues may benefit from the addition of pumpkin in their diet.

 Pumpkin contains both soluble and insoluble fiber.